AvetBadalyan/Pros-and-Cons-exercise/README.md

 ## Rendering Feature Types

-- The `App` component maps over `featureTypes` (Pros and Cons) and renders a separate side for each.
+- The `App` component maps over `featureTypes` (PROS and CONS) and renders a separate side for each.
 - Each side contains a `FeatureForm` and a `FeatureList` for the corresponding feature type.

 ## FeatureForm Component